OWASP/www-project-cyber-controls-matrix/index.md

 Controls in the OCCM are included at all available levels and each of those controls is normalized to three separate levels of detail in the OCCM Cyber Taxonomy.
 Audit checks are also supported.
 This ensures a comprehensive mapping that dives deep into the control set / framework, versus the surface mappings common in the industry that only indicate top-level controls.

-Every Control entry in the OCCM is given one Control Level and is assigned one or more groups of High-Level, Medium-Level, and Low-Level Topics in the OCCM Cyber Taxonomy.
+Every Control entry in the OCCM is given one Control Level and is assigned one or more groups of High Level, Medium Level, and Low Level Topics in the OCCM Cyber Taxonomy.

 * Control Levels for Each Control